The multiple holomorph of centerless groups: Applications

 We had to exclude the order $1536$ because there are over $4\times 10^8$ groups of order $1536$ and the code just takes too long to run.
 Although many of these groups are not centerless, our code still needs to go through each group and test whether it is centerless.
 We were also unable to rule out the groups

 using only the conditions in Theorem \ref{thm}.
-What is going on with these two groups is that, in the notation of Theorem \ref{main thm}, when $f,h$ are non-trivial their kernels $\ker(f),\ker(h)$ are actually series equivalent.
-One would need to rule out the possibility that
+What is going on with these two groups is that, in the notation of Theorem \ref{main thm}, for non-trivial $f,h$ the kernels $\ker(f),\ker(h)$ are actually series-equivalent, so there is the possibility that

-in order to deduce that the class of the corresponding $\pi\in \NHol(G)$ in $T(G)$ has order $2$.
-The conditions in Theorem \ref{main thm} are not stronger enough and one would need to understand the structure of the groups more.
+Theorem \ref{main thm} is not strong enough to rule out this possibility and perhaps it actually occurs.
+To show that the class of the corresponding $\pi\in \NHol(G)$ in $T(G)$ has order $2$, one would need more information.